tudo-aqua/bgw/docs/concepts/drag-and-drop/DragAndDropExample.md

 {:toc}
 </details>

-In this section we are going to create a fully functional step-by-step example on the drag and drop feature from BGW.
+In this section we are going to create a fully functional step-by-step example for the drag and drop feature of the BGW framework.

-We want to have a scene with a red token, a green token, a red area and a green area.
+The goal of this example is to create a scene with a red and a green token, and a red and a green area.
-It should be possible to drag the red token into the red area but not into the green area.
+It should only be possible to drag tokens into areas of the same color.
-Vice versa for the green token and area.
 Once the tokens have been dragged into a correct area, they should become non-draggable.

-The complete source code for this example can be found at the bottom of the page.
+The complete source code for this example can be found [here](/docs/concepts/drag-and-drop/DragAndDropExample.html#complete-source-code-for-the-example).

 ## Prior knowledge
-For this tutorial we assume, that you have knowledge of the following components and concepts.
+Knowledge about the following components and concepts is necessary for this tutorial.

 - [BoardGameApplication]()
 - [DynamicView]()